jundalisay/spblist/content/en/research/descartes/optics/part-01b.md

 {{< img src="/graphics/physics/torch.jpg" alt="Torch" >}}

-For example, light that falls on the surface of the white body `AB` come only from the torch `C`.
-They reflect so much on all sides that, wherever the eye is placed, as for example towards `D`, there are always several coming from each part of this surface `AB`, tending towards it.
+For example, light that falls on the white body `AB` come only from the torch `C`.

+The light reflects on all sides.
+Wherever the eye is placed, light comes from this surface `AB` towards it, such as when it is at `D`.

 If `AB` is very thin like paper, the light passes through it.
 If the eye is at `E`, then the paper will still reflect some of the light to `E`.